 My Baby is Coming Home

-My Baby is coming Home
+find more info My Baby is coming Home

 January 23 was the saddest day for my family, we laid our mom in her final resting place.
 It was alright in the morning because 24 hours later, we received the most beautiful blessing.
 Our son Elijah was born.
 My mom definitely did not want us to grieve too much or be sad.
 She sent us an angel.
 Elijah was truly a blessing to my family.
 Our six pounds bundle of joy helped us grieve, we saw all the little signs in him.
 I was a bit conflicted because I was so happy at a time when there should be sadness when I should be sad.
 We were all beaming with excitement on the arrival of Elijah.
 We just buried our mom and 24 hours later we were the happiest clan around.
 Are we terrible people?
 Am I going to be punished later?
 We were not the only ones happy, the entire neighborhood had received the news and they too were ecstatic.
 Elijah had the most aunties and uncles in the world and he was a mere few hours old.